marlyr/ascii.fm/README.md

 ## Features

-- Retrieve the most recently played track for a specified Last.fm user.
+- Retrieve the most recently played track for a specified last.fm user.
 - Search by album and artist.
 - Retrieve top album for a specified artist.
 - Display album covers as ASCII art in the terminal.